improvedk/improve.dk/source/_posts/sparse-column-storage-ndash-the-sparse-vector/sparse-column-storage-ndash-the-sparse-vector.md

 image_13.png

-The same procedure can be repeated for the second record, but I’m going to leave that as an exercise for the reader :)
+The same procedure can be repeated for the second record, but I'm going to leave that as an exercise for the reader :)

 ## Writing a sparse vector parser in C#